callumacrae/macr.ae/articles/jquery-ujs.md

 ---

-In summary, there's a few reasons I don't like jquery-ujs, and no real reason to use it.
-It would be better as a number of small libraries instead of one big library, some of its functionality is bad for progressive enhancement, and it isn't on npm and doesn't properly support Bower.
+In summary, there are a few reasons I don't like jquery-ujs, and no real reasons to use it.
+It would be better as a number of small libraries instead of one big library, some of its functionality is bad for progressive enhancement, it isn't on npm, and doesn't properly support Bower.

 Most of its functionality, such as `data-confirm` and the crazy link to form conversion stuff, just shouldn't be used.
 The rest can be easily replaced by a few lines of code—which I provided above—and [eldarion-ajax], which provides the same behaviour as `data-remote`.